 Every effort will be made to review requests as soon as possible, given the urgency of the team member’s need.
 In most cases, a decision will be reached within thirty (30) days of the Committee’s receipt of all necessary information and the application, including any supplemental information requested from the team member.
 The Company will make every effort to review all applications expeditiously.

-The Committee may review multiple requests at any given time and it may not always be possible to approve all valid, properly documented requests given limited Fund availability.
+The Committee may review multiple requests at any given time and it may not always be possible to approve all valid emergency financial hardships, properly documented requests given limited Fund availability.
 All decisions of the Committee are final.

 Team members may submit only one application within a six-month period.
 No more than three applications may be submitted within the team member’s total term of employment.
 No more than one application may be submitted per crisis situation.